mahmoudwaf/workmotion_ems/readMe.txt

 -git

 Steps :
-- clone this workspace on your local >> git clone
+- clone this workspace on your local >> https://github.com/mahmoudwaf/workmotion_ems.git
 - run batch file "run local" to check if the env. is Ok
 - run batch file "build" to package
 - run batch file "deploy" to build docker image and run docker compose >> run docker container